purpleladydragons/purpleladydragons.github.io/_posts/2022-05-22-RSA-Cryptography.md

 (And technically, the systems are possibly weaker than these underlying problems since they publicize some extra information that makes the problems slightly different)

 So how does RSA work?
-First off, we've noted that it will ultimately use the difficult of integer factorization as its security measure.
+First off, we've noted that it will ultimately use the difficulty of integer factorization as its security measure.
-That means that for an eavesdropper to decrypt a private message, it should be (roughly) as hard as some number N.
+That means that for an eavesdropper to decrypt a private message, it should be (roughly) as hard as factoring some number N.
 Clearly, if we chose something trivial for N like 15, then an eavesdropper would very immediately be able to break our code.
 So how do we choose a good N?
 Well, it should be big.
 Factoring a number grows (TODO) exponentionally in the number of bits of the number (TODO exponential over bits doesn't that just mean exp(log) which is linear?)